Video: Bears enjoy summertime dip in hot tub at California home

-LOS ANGELES COUNTY, California (KTLA) — As the triple-digit heat brings sweltering weather to Ohio it’s really sizzling in Southern California, one homeowner captured a rare sight of a mother bear and her baby enjoying a cool dip in their hot tub.
+LOS ANGELES COUNTY, California (KTLA) — As the triple-digit heat brings sweltering weather to Ohio, sizzling temperatures are also heating up Southern California.

+The heat wave didn’t stop a mother bear and her baby from taking a dip in a homeowner’s hot tub.

 The Los Angeles County homeowner said the surprising moment was captured in her backyard on Wednesday afternoon.